ibm-cloud-docs/SecureGateway/securegateway_faq.md

 - Disabled - the gateway or destination has been disabled.
     - Gateways - clients will be unable to flow data to the disabled gateway.
     - Destinations - clients will be unable to create connections to these disabled destinations.

+## How do I make my Secure Gateway more secure?
+{: #secure-app}

+### Question
+How do I make my Secure Gateway more secure?

+### Answer

+#### Use Mutual Authentication
+Enable Mutual Authentication for both sides of on-premise destinations makes Secure Gateway more secure.
+On User Authentication side, enable mutual authentication to restrict the access of Secure Gateway cloud node by authenticating using a client certificate when the request is over TLS/HTTPS.
+On Resource Authentication side, enable mutual authentication to provide appropriate credential when connecting to destination endpoint, ensure secure/encrypted access to on-premise resource.
+Please see [Configuring Mutual Authentication](./securegateway_destination.html#mutual-auth) and [Node.js TLS Mutual Authentication](./securegateway_tls-ma.html#node-js-tls-mutual-authentication) for more information.

+#### Set IP Table Rules
+To control the traffic accessing on Secure Gateway, set iptable rules to only allow access by a specific range of IPs and ports to secure on-premise resources.
+Please see [IP Table Rules](./securegateway_iptables.html#ip-table-rules) for more information about how to configure the iptable rules on Secure Gateway.

+#### Configure Access Control List
+Configure Access Control List support to allow or restrict access to on-premises resources would make the on-premises destinations more secure by specifying the access right on the specific destination host and port.
+It is recommended to define the allowed or restrict HTTP/S routes on the ACL entries as well to enhance the security of on-premises destination.
+Please see [Access Control List](./securegateway_acl.html#access-control-list) and [HTTPS/Route Control using the ACL](./securegateway_acl.html#routes) for more information.

+#### Set password on the Secure Gateway Client UI
+It is recommended to set the UI password to restrict the access of Secure Gateway Client UI.
+Please see [Interacting with the Client](./securegateway_interaction.html#interacting-with-the-client) for more details about how to set the password using startup configuration or interactive commands on Secure Gateway Client terminal command line.